 - Fear of Change: There’s a good chance you’ve spent months, years, or even decades building your life around someone else’s addiction.
 Some family members become so accustomed to the lifestyle that they’re addicted to the addiction.
 Think about what life would be like without any behaviors or daily activities that originated from the disease.
 It’s time to focus on your needs.
 Make one positive change each day and keep a journal of what you’re doing.
 Small steps can make a big difference.

 - Letting Worry In: Worry and constant anxiety can stop you from focusing on repairing your life.
 Trust the rehab facility and focus on your treatment.
 This isn’t a betrayal—it doesn’t mean that you don’t care, and it will make you stronger as a person.
 An empty cup can’t fill another empty cup.
 Fill your life with positive things again.

 Anything that causes you unnecessary stress or detracts from your quality of life is a trap.
 Avoid what you can and build bridges over the rest with a regimen of self-love and professional help.

 Therapy is integral to self-care and can be beneficial on many levels.

 Maintaining Normalcy While Your Loved One is in Recovery

 Allowing addiction to continue to dominate the lives of everyone in the household feeds the disease.
-Starve it out with a routine of self-love and forgiveness.
-New habits, new goals and new focuses mean a new chance to learn what it means to be happy.
+Instead, starve it out with a routine of self-love and forgiveness.
+New habits, goals, and focuses mean a unique chance to learn what it means to be happy.